-Preparing For Twins
+Preparing for Twins

 The first thing you will need to think about is lifestyle.
 Will you have your twins in separate rooms or one room?
 Will you be nursing or bottle feeding?
 Cloth or disposable diapers?
 What type of double stroller will suit you?
 And, of course, finances!
+Answering these questions will give you a good outline to start with.

-Buying for two can become costly.
-Keep in mind that there are many things your twins will not need or use when they are newborns.
+Shopping for two can become costly.
+Keep in mind that there are many things your twins will NOT need or use when they are newborns.
 Obtaining these items later is a nice way to spread out the expense and the fuss.
-If you’re on a tight budget or tight on space, you may want to forego two cribs or a twin crib, initially, and get one crib to share or
+There are also several coupons and discounts for twins offered by different businesses and companies that are a great help for parents of multiples.

-two bassinets instead.
+If you're on a tight budget or tight on space, you may want to forego two cribs or even a twin crib initially and just get one crib to share or two bassinets instead.
 Twins can sleep in bassinets until around 6 months or so.
-Not to mention, a bassinet can be moved from room to room with ease…A huge plus when you’ve got two babies!
-You won’t have need of two highchairs for a while either so, if space and expense is an issue, you can save a bit here.
-You may also want to check out secondhand shops and garage sales for some of the pricier items.
-And don’t forget your sister or friend who had a baby and needs to get rid of some stuff.
+Not to mention, a bassinet can be moved from room to room with ease...A huge plus when you've got two babies!
+You won't have need of two highchairs for a while either, so if space and expense is an issue you can save a bit here.
+You may also want to check out secondhand shops and garage sales for some of the pricier items (check out our Budget Twin Nursery Guide).
+And don't forget your sister or friend who had a baby and needs to get rid of some stuff.
 If neither cost or space is an issue for you, happy shopping!

-• 1-2 Cribs or 2 bassinets
+• 1 or 2 Cribs or 2 bassinets

 • 2 car seats